Submissions are open for the 2018 Billboard Exhibition

 Andrea Blanch, Editor of Musée, SIGNS ON AS 2018 TBC curator

-Andrea Blanch is the founder and editor of Musée Magazine, a leading online art magazine at the vanguard of photography and film culture.
+Andrea Blanch is the founder and editor in chief of Musée Magazine, a leading online art magazine at the vanguard of photography and film culture.
 Musée is dedicated to exposing audiences to the most dynamic, unexpected, and cutting edge photography from both up-and-coming and established photographers, while working alongside the industry’s most prestigious artists, gallerists, curators, and collectors.
 Andrea is New York based with a distinguished career in conceptual, portrait, commercial, and fine art.
 She is an award-winning fashion photographer whose career began under the tutelage of Richard Avedon, and her academic career including a degree in fine arts in painting as well as studies in the film program at NYU.
 Andrea's work has been featured in individual and group shows, books, private collections, and has been published in The New York Times Magazine, Vogue, and Rolling Stone.
 She also teaches at the International Center for Photography and is a member of the APA.

 WHo Can Submit